floschnell/website/src/content/EN/ABOUT_ME.md

 # About Me
-My name is Florian Schnell and I am a "full stack" software engineer.
-I created this website to share some of my current projects and their stories with the world.
-My interests are manifold, but in particular I like travelling, sports like cycling and climbing, tinkering with computer hardware, coffee machines or doing other craftsmanship - but most of all I like developing software.
+My name is Florian Schnell and I am a full stack software engineer.
+My interests are manifold, but in particular I like travelling, sports like road cycling and climbing, also I like tinkering, be it computer hardware, coffee machines or bicycles ...

 I got into programming by designing my first small websites and games for which I used Dreamweaver and Flash MX.
-At first I created static websites, but as the web developed, I also started adding dynamic to those sites by using PHP and MySQL.
+At first I created static websites, but later I also started adding dynamic to those sites by using PHP and MySQL.
 Later on I became more interested in game development and as a consequence I learned C and C++.

 What always fascinated me about computers, was that they operated almost magically.
 During my childhood, I disassembled a lot of my more interesting toys (most of the time I really only -dis-assembled...), just because I was so curious about how they actually worked.
 I guess my fascination for computers has the same origin.

-Because of the urge to understand, how computers operated internally, I also learned how to design CPUs and how to program them using machine language.
-In my spare time I like to tinker and amongst others I already created a Wifi alarm clock that syncs to my Google calendar or a clone of the Ambilight that is integrated into some of the more modern TVs.
+In my spare time I like to tinker and amongst others I already created a Wi-Fi alarm clock that syncs to my Google calendar or a clone of an Ambilight that I could hook up to my computer screen.

-Later during my studies I also helped in writing a graphics engine called "Vektoria" and therefor was occupied with how to use the DirectX API and graphics card shader units to render interactive 3d scenes.
+Later during my studies I also helped in writing a graphics engine called "Vektoria" and therefor was occupied linear algebra, DirectX, OpenGL and shader programming.
+This eventually led to my bachelor thesis, in which I evaluated several approaches to render light and shadow and also implemented the most suitable one for Vektoria.

 Today I am particularly interested in how we can keep big IT systems scalable, reliable and still easy to maintain.
 Eventually what I really like about my daily work, are the varying challenges, where I can use a lot of my past experience and interests and also always learn something new as well.

 ## Education